danooki/wd64-JournalEntry/README.md

 ### Jul.
 07 Delivery Day

 - branch getEntryViewer

   - FR013 Card Layout: Show each entry as a card with preview image, date and title.

+- branch getEntryViewer02

   - FR014 Entry Detail Modal: Clicking a card opens a modal showing full entry (title, date, image, content).
 Control showing/hidding the preview modal, as well as its content, with state.

-## Pending

   - FR015 Static-Site Deployment to Render Build the app with Vite and deploy the static assets on Render.

+- branch getEntryViewer03
   - Delete required confirmation in a warning window.

+## Pending

 - Add your first journal welcome page
 - fix responsiveness of the cellphone view? (minimum sizes?)